Category: Travel Info

 A cozumel taxi parked on the curb showing it's identification number as another Cozumel taxipasses on the opposite side of the road

 This blog is primarily written for cruise passengers but is useful for ALL travelers.
-Before we dive in, if you are still planning your dates, check out the best time to visit Cozumel to make sure you aren’t booking during hurricane season.
+Before we dive in, if you are still planning your dates, make sure you know the best time to visit Cozumel, mexico to make sure you aren’t booking during hurricane season.

 Are Taxis Safe in Cozumel?